Off Limits poster

 The inciting incident occurs at 13 minutes when A Vietnamese prostitute is found brutally murdered, and the case is assigned to McGriff and Perkins despite clear signs of high-level involvement and institutional resistance..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to McGriff and Perkins make the active choice to defy orders and continue investigating, knowing it will put them in direct conflict with the military establishment., moving from reaction to action.
+This demonstrates the protagonist's commitment to McGriff and Perkins make the active choice to defy orders and continue investigating, knowing it will put them in direct conflict with the military establishment., moving from reaction to action.

 The Collapse moment at 77 minutes (75% through) represents the emotional nadir.
 Here, Sister Nicole is murdered by the Colonel, representing the death of innocence and moral authority.
-McGriff and Perkins are officially removed from the case and face court-martial., demonstrates the protagonist at their lowest point.
+McGriff and Perkins are officially removed from the case and face court-martial., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 McGriff and Perkins realize they must act outside the law to stop the Colonel, synthesizing their investigative skills with the brutal realities of the war zone to take justice into their own hands., demonstrating the transformation achieved throughout the journey.